CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam: Method, Data, and Results

 The Noise Equivalent Power (NEP) is then calculated as:

-Fig.~\ref{fig:nep_vs_optical_power} (bottom) presents the NEP, averaged at 100\,Hz over 20\,Hz, as a function of optical loading for both the 280\,GHz TiN and Al detectors under multiple tone powers.
+The responsivity used in this calculation is obtained by fitting the measured response as a function of optical power with a power-law model, as shown in Fig.~\ref{fig:responsivity_vs_optical_power}.
+The timestream is then rotated in the IQ plane to separate amplitude and phase directions, allowing the amplitude noise to be calculated.
+This amplitude contribution is subtracted at the level of the fractional frequency noise spectrum, $S_{xx}(f)$, to isolate the detector noise spectrum.
+The detector NEP is then computed from this corrected $S_{xx}(f)$.
+The NEP points are evaluated at the optimal readout power for each optical loading, defined as 3\,dB below the bifurcation power.

+Fig.~\ref{fig:nep_vs_optical_power} (top) shows the total NEP spectral density, fitted using a noise model with a two level system (TLS) $\left(\frac{1}{f}\right)$ noise component and a white (photon) noise component.
+The extracted TLS slope and photon noise levels are consistent with typical observed values in superconducting detectors.
+A quasiparticle recombination roll-off is expected at higher frequencies due to the finite quasiparticle lifetime in the superconducting film.
+For the Al devices, quasiparticle lifetimes of up to $420\,\mu s$ are expected under similar operating conditions \cite{vaskuri2025_ccat_al_mkids}; however, the measured PSD does not extend to sufficiently high frequencies to constrain this feature and it is therefore not included in the fit.
+The low-frequency noise likely contains contributions from both detector-related processes and common-mode loading fluctuations.
+Fig.~\ref{fig:nep_vs_optical_power} (bottom) presents the NEP, averaged at 100\,Hz over a bandwidth of 20\,Hz, as a function of optical loading for both the 280\,GHz TiN and Al detectors biased at two tone powers.
 These results demonstrate how responsivity and noise together determine detector sensitivity and highlight the influence of both optical and readout power on the overall noise floor.

+Using the standard NEP model, including photon noise and quasiparticle generation-recombination noise \cite{Zmuidzinas2003ThermalNoise, Hubmayr2015, vaskuri2025_ccat_al_mkids}, we infer optical efficiencies of $\sim$44\% for the Al detectors and $>$100\% for the TiN detectors.
+The Al efficiency is lower than the $\sim$60\% reported in previous studies \cite{vaskuri2025_ccat_al_mkids}, while the TiN value is unphysical.
+These values likely reflect limitations of the current test configuration, including non-ideal optical coupling with a feedhorn that lacks choke structures, which may reduce the coupled optical power for Al and allow additional unaccounted direct absorption of stray photons in TiN.
+Residual light leaks, unaccounted thermal effects, and modified TiN detector properties resulting from post-fabrication inductance adjustments are also expected to contribute to systematic uncertainty in the optical efficiency estimate.
+The scope of this paper is to provide a controlled test of the loading- and tuning-dependent detector response in the current setup; final optical efficiencies for deployment devices are better represented by dedicated optical characterization measurements.